johngoren/charlie_apple_database_merge/README.md

 You will need:
 * Python 3
-* A MySQL server with the two source databases imported.
+* A MySQL server with the two source databases imported (under the names "live" and whatever name is set for production in the config file, e.g. "wp_visibleimage")
 * Python dependencies for SQL (mysqlclient, mysql-connector-python) installed via pip (and any others that the script asks for)

 To configure the script to connect with the two databases, you will need to enter credentials for a DB user possessing all access privileges into the config file, Config.yaml.
 Otherwise you will run into an ACCESS_DENIED error.